ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/multiple-databases.markdown

 RavenDB's databases were designed with multi tenancy in mind, and are meant to support large number of databases on a single server.
 In order to do that, RavenDB will keep only the active databases open.
 If you access a database for the first time, that database will be opened and started, so the next request to that database wouldn't have to pay the cost of opening the database.
 However, if a database hasn't been accessed for a while, RavenDB will cleanup all resources associated with the database and close it.

 This allows RavenDB to manage large numbers of databases, because at any given time, only the active databases are actually taking resources.

+## Single instance vs. multiple instances

+The reccomendation is having a single server instance running multiple databases, instead of having multiple instances each running a single database.
+Having multiple RavenDB instances on the same box allows fine grained control via service manager / IIS for things like memory / CPU limits, however that is usually not needed and requires separate licenses for each instance.

 ## Related articles